 Middle to High Performance Business Projectors

-Priced from $2000 - to $5000+ Most of these weigh in over 10 lbs (but not all), they start at 3000 lumens but mostly are 4000 lumens or more, and many offer interchangeable lenses.
-There are a huge variety interesting features found on some of these projectors that just don't show up on less expensive projectors.
-Most of these were not designed as portables, but as fixed install projectors.
+Priced typically from $2000 – to $4000+ Most of these weigh in over 10 lbs (but not all), they start at 4000 lumens but mostly ar 5000 lumens or more, and many offer interchangeable lenses.
+There are a huge variety interesting features found on some of these projectors that just don’t show up on less expensive projectors.
+These are definitely not portable projectors unless your idea of portable is perhaps 20 to 50 pounds.

 Do you need the features – and the “horsepower”?